 It’s impossible to predict the future but thinking through ‘what if?’ scenarios will help you react more confidently when the unexpected happens.
 Review and rehearse business continuity plans regularly.

 Recruit, recognise and reward

 Adaptability is one of the most desirable skills an employee can have.
 Ensure that it’s a key part of person specifications and applicants are encouraged to demonstrate their adaptability at interview.

 Recognising and rewarding adaptability will encourage colleagues to step outside their comfort zones.
 Consider integrating adaptability into your company values, making it part of annual reviews and highlighting examples in your company newsletters or internal awards.

-Sarah Knight says "2020 has certainly highlighted how important adaptability is, both as a business leader and within our teams, regardless of the size of your organisation.
+Sarah Knight says "The last eighteen months have certainly highlighted how important adaptability is, both as a business leader and within our teams, regardless of the size of your organisation.
 Exploring an individuals' ability to adapt, as part of a recruitment process, means you're more likely to find someone who's willing to flex and embrace the opportunities that present themselves as circumstances change.
 Happy to chat if you'd like to find out how you can include this in your process, when you're looking for your next team member."